 Adlib’s design department produced detailed lux maps for the Glasgow system.
 This allowed the team to design the lighting system in software and ensure that the proposed lighting system for the floor area would be even, and suitable for cameras.

-For video the Adlib supplied two flown 7.5m x 4m Unilumin UPAIIIH05 5.9mm LED IMAG screens run from NovaStar controllers.
+For video the Adlib supplied two flown 7.5m x 4m Unilumin UPAIIIH05 5.9mm LED IMAG screens from Adlib's own LED screen rental stock run from NovaStar controllers.

 The camera system was controlled from a Ross Carbonite PPU with 2 cameras located in fixed positions for covering the action and presenters on the floor area, and 1 wireless camera with RF transmitter and battery pack used for work with presenters in the audience.